What is a configuration file?

 A configuration file, often shortened to config file, defines the parameters, options, settings and preferences applied to operating systems (OSes), infrastructure devices and applications in an IT context.

 Software and hardware devices can be profoundly complex, supporting myriad options and parameters.
-In configuration files, IT administrators explicitly delineate appropriate settings and choices for their specific data center, cloud or user environment.
+In configuration files, IT and system administrators explicitly delineate appropriate settings and choices for their specific data center, cloud or user environment.

-For example, a configuration file could specify where to store log files from an application via the storage path, which plugins are allowed in a given program, and color scheme and dashboard widget preferences for a user interface (UI).
+For example, a configuration file could specify where to store log files from an application via the storage path, which plugins are enabled in a given program, and color scheme and dashboard widget preferences for a user interface (UI).

 How do configuration files work?

-IT environments can use either a single configuration file or multiple configuration files for different system components.
+IT environments can use either a single or multiple configuration files for different system components.
 For example, a complex application might use separate configuration files for UI settings, network and storage parameters, and other aspects that must be set up for operation.
 However, using multiple configuration files can introduce management difficulties.

 Configuration file formats and syntax

-Configuration files have largely adopted serialization formats such as XML, YAML and JSON to represent complex data structures in a way that is easily stored and parsed.
 The resulting filenames reflect this format -- for example, myapplication_configuration.yaml.
 With this setup, administrators can identify a modern configuration file by its name rather than its extension.

 Types of content in configuration files